Expanding the Storage Space of an EBS Volume on Linux

 df -hFilesystem Size Used Avail Use% Mounted on /dev/xvda1 7.9G 943M 6.9G 12% / tmpfs 1.9G 0 1.9G 0% /dev/shm

-size, you need to extend the file system on your device so that your instance can use the new
+If the size does not reflect your newly-expanded volume, you must extend the file system of your device so that your instance can use the new space.
+For more information, see Extending a Linux File System.

 In Linux, you use a file system-specific command to resize the file system to the larger